jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-billing/README.md

 - Or Monthly, hourly, resource level granularity
 - It suggest savings plans based on the usage
 - Forecast usage up to 12 months
+- Check underutilized EC2 Instances

+The rightsizing recommendations feature in Cost Explorer helps you identify cost-saving opportunities by downsizing or terminating EC2 instances.
+You can see all of your underutilized EC2 instances across member accounts in a single view to immediately identify how much you can save.

 ### Simple Month Calculator